 Disc Golf Course

-There are four trails in the park from which visitors frequently enjoy glimpses of fox, deer, squirrel, rabbits, and turkey throughout the park.
+Ten miles of hiking trails meander through the forests and glades.
+Hiking trails are open year-round.
+Visitors frequently enjoy glimpses of fox, deer, and turkey throughout the park.
 Each trail is blazed with a rectangular colored blaze-mark located on trees along the trail.
 Please note the color of the blaze-mark for the trail that you hike.
 Remember to stay on the trail for your own safety.
 Trail maps are available in the park office.